ClouDesire/docusaurus/docs/modules-keycloak.md

   (without storing any credentials)
-- Keycloak validates the users credentials; when a user is authenticated by Keycloak, his "Keycloak ID" is forwarded to the Cloudesire backend, that automatically can autheticate the corresponding user.
+- Keycloak validates the users credentials; when a user is authenticated by Keycloak, his "Keycloak ID" is forwarded to the Cloudesire backend, that automatically can authenticate the corresponding user.

 From the user-experience perspective, customers can: